How to Guard Your Marriage

 We’ve all heard the statistic – around 50% of marriages end in divorce.
 Whether the couple is Christian, non-Christian, or mixed belief it doesn’t appear as though it matters – half of the marriage are going to end in divorce.
 Half of the couples who pledge “Till death do us part” will be parted long before death occurs.
 Now, I’m not here to debate whether divorce is right or wrong.
 I’m not here to quote verses at you or specify when it’s Biblically allowable to divorce and when it’s not.
 If you are divorced I’m certainly not here to judge you or your reasoning for getting the divorce.
 I’m not even to talk about divorce at all – I’m here to talk about marriage.
 Marriage matters and there are many things we can be doing to keep our marriages strong.
 We need to be keeping our marriages strong long before any huge issue arrives, long before the “d” word is ever uttered, and long before an impenetrable wall is in place between our spouse and us.
-Affiliate links may be used in this post.
-Ordering a product through this link may result in a
+We all need boundaries to protect marriage!

 - Sharing email and social media accounts